carpentries-incubator/better-research-software/episodes/07-software-documentation.md

 ### README file
 A README file acts as a “landing page” for your code repository on GitHub and should provide sufficient information for users to and developers to get started using your code.

-::::::::::::::::::::::::::::::::::::: challenge (10 min)
+::: challenge

-### README and the FAIR principles
+### README and the FAIR principles  (10 min)

 The following lists some of the major sections you may find in a typical README file.
 Which are **essential** to support the [FAIR software][fair-principles-research-software] (Findable, Accessible, Interoperable, Reusable) principles and which are good to have but **optional**?

 - Description and purpose of the code